whoenig/crazyflie_ros/README.md

 crazyflie_ros
 =============

-ROS Driver for Bitcraze Crazyflie (http://www.bitcraze.se/), with the following features:
+ROS stack for Bitcraze Crazyflie (http://www.bitcraze.se/), with the following features:

-* Uses the official python SDK (which needs to be installed/copied separately)
+* Support for Crazyflie 1.0 and Crazyflie 2.0 (using stock firmware)
 * Publishes on-board sensors in ROS standard message formats
 * Supports ROS parameters to reconfigure crazyflie parameters
+* Support for using multiple Crazyflies with a single Crazyradio
+* Includes external controller for waypoint navigation (if motion capture system is available)
+* No dependency to the Bitcraze SDK (Driver and Controller written in C++)

 ## Installation